notes for authors

 2.3.
 Lead Articles

-The Editors will discuss the treatment of the topic, the length of the Article and the delivery date of the article with invited author(s).
+The Main Editors will discuss the treatment of the topic, and the length and the delivery date of the article with potential author(s).

 2.4.
 Feature Articles